Description: Bluehost is one of the most established and well-known hosting brands on the internet. It’s a brand owned by Newfold Digital.

 Overall, just like in the grocery store, if the brand name isn’t that much more expensive than the generic or low-cost brand, most people will choose to go with the name brand.
 Same with hosting.

 Overall Pricing & Costs

-Like I’ve said in other hosting reviews, pricing is important, but you have to look at pricing in context.
+Like I’ve said in other hosting reviews, pricing is important, but you have to look at the pricing in context.

 While Bluehost pricing will come up in the disadvantages section, their pricing is affordable and reasonable – especially for a small to mid-size website looking for a good hosting option.

 They have a 4 tier pricing structure.
 Their lowest plan is particularly affordable especially for starter websites, but with caps that I’ll cover in the cons section.

 Their mid-tier plan is also affordable, with many unmetered or unlimited features, but slightly more expensive at renewal than some direct competitors.
 It does include a free domain, free SSL certificate, unmetered bandwidth, and unlimited website installs.